david-fong/gemel/README.md

 This is a challenge to myself to prototype my speculative fiction-y thoughts- to realize proof-of-concept tooling for a programming experience with the following qualities centred on improving human interfaces:

-- It builds the human-to-tool and tool-to-tool interfaces closer to the AST layer of abstraction rather than to text files, but tries to keep a somewhat familiar visual aesthetic.
+- It builds the human-to-tool and tool-to-tool interfaces closer to the AST layer of abstraction rather than text files, but tries to keep a somewhat familiar visual aesthetic.
 See [the dedicated readme](doc/design/01-ast.md).

 - It is designed to remove friction from the collaborative programming experience by tightening integration of various developer tooling, and supporting collaborative, real-time editing.
 See [the dedicated readme](doc/design/02-collaboration.md).

-- It treats terminology (words!) as a fundamental building-block of human-readable code.
+- It treats terminology (words!) as a fundamental building-block of a programming language.
 See [the dedicated readme](doc/design/03-words.md).

 - It has some other miscellaneous (and less dramatic) features / design goals.
 See [the dedicated readme](doc/design/04-non-dramatic.md).